 Lt.
 Det.
-Joseph Petrosino, a NYC Police Officer, who served in the early 1900’s and created the Bomb Squad, the Canine Squad and the Undercover Squad that is still being used in today’s police work.
-The Foundation was founded to Honor his Memory.
+Joseph (Guiseppe) Petrosino was a NYC Police Officer who served in the early 1900’s.
+He created the Bomb Squad, the Canine Squad and the Undercover Squad, all of which are still being used in today’s police work.

 Giuseppe Petrosino was born in Padula, Italy,

 Petrosino joined the NYPD.
 He was promoted to Detective Sergeant by Teddy Roosevelt in 1895

 Petrosino married his wife Adelina Saulino and had a baby daughter in 1908.

 One notable case in Petrosino's stint with the Italian Squad was when the Italian tenor Enrico Caruso, who was performing at the Metropolitan Opera House in New York City was being blackmailed by Black Hand gangsters who demanded money in exchange for his life.
 It was Petrosino who convinced Caruso to help him catch those behind the blackmail.